 Power shortage occurs during the hour of operation when a subsystem is no longer capable of maintaining the demand for a manual active reserve which can be activated within 15 minutes.

-Critical power shortage occurs during the hour of operation when consumption has to be reduced/disconnected without commercial agreements about this.
+Critical power shortage occurs when consumption has to be reduced/disconnected without commercial agreements about this.